nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscopic:** Pertaining to or involving observations and measurements within the nano-scale.

-### Expanded Definition and Usage\nThe nano-scale is a pivotal concept in fields that require precise control and understanding at atomic and molecular levels.
+### Expanded Definition and Usage:
+The nano-scale is a pivotal concept in fields that require precise control and understanding at atomic and molecular levels.
 In nanotechnology, it enables the design of devices and materials that exhibit novel properties incompatible with their bulk counterparts, such as enhanced electrical conductivity, increased strength, or unique optical characteristics.
 In nanomedicine, the nano-scale facilitates the development of precise diagnostic tools and therapies that can interact with biological systems at their most fundamental level, improving treatment efficacy and reducing side effects.

 This lexical dictionary entry enriches understanding and communication about concepts related to dimensions and phenomena at the nano-scale, crucial for ongoing innovations in scientific and medical research.
 The specificity and breadth of these lexical relationships highlight the importance of this scale in both expanding scientific capabilities and enhancing practical applications in technology and medicine.